tstillwell/appengine_multiblog/README.md

 Python Standard Environment
 (as opposed to the flexible environment)

-The standard environment uses Python 2.7.9
+The standard environment uses Python 2.7.9 with a lightweight python runtime.
+For more info about environment limitations, see the _Limitations_ section

 While deploying the application to app engine works with only the gcloud command line tool and the code in this repo -